kamipatel/awspi/README.md

 # PI starter aws stack
-Note: This stack is as-is.
+Note: This stack is provided as-is and as a sample reference.
 Please change the cdk code to fine tune perms in cdk as restrictive as possible.

 ### Clone the project
 git clone https://github.com/kamipatel/awspi